Friday, September 8, 2023

 I keep waiting for something to happen that calls for a blog post.
 Not a lot, it turns out.
 But several little things, I guess, are worthy of discussion.

 • One of my twin grandchildren, Kai, came to spend the weekend with us last month.
 They live in Spokane and are 23.
 For several years their job has required them to work some weekends, so their availability for a quick trip has been limited.
 They have a new job, though, with weekends off, so they came to Seattle on Friday night and went back home on Sunday late afternoon.
 I was concerned about driving in the dark to pick them up, but couldn't find a willing substitute.
 It turned out I missed the exit for the airport - after at least 100 trips over the last 20 years - and ended up in the next city over, on a detour, in the dark, with ridiculous traffic.
 Fortunately, the plane was late unloading passengers because they started standing up before the plane stopped at the gate and the flight attendants wouldn't let them get off until everyone had sat back down again.
-Next time I'll send younger eyes or sprint for Lyft or Uber.
+Next time I'll send younger eyes or spring for Lyft or Uber.

 Kai came for a weekend visit a year ago and was very quiet, spending a lot of time in their room.
 This year, they talked from the time they got in the car at the airport until I dropped them back off two days later.
 We went to see "Barbie" - the first time I've been in a theatre in over four years - and Art and Kai and I played a party game called "Do You Know Me?"
 Such a fun time!
 I found out that Kai tells their friends I'm their "cool" grandmother.